Peer Review in Academic Promotion and Publishing: Its Meaning, Locus, and Future

-With generous funding from the Andrew W. Mellon Foundation, the Center is continuing its research into the most pressing issues faced by universities as new forms of publication and scholarly communication emerge.
+With generous funding from the Andrew W. Mellon Foundation(link is external), the Center is continuing its research into the most pressing issues faced by universities as new forms of publication and scholarly communication emerge.
 Our work includes a number of past and present activities:

 An Investigation of Peer Review in Academic Promotion and Publishing: Its Meaning, Locus, and Future